pottendo/esp32-userport-driver/README.md

 ## Design
 3 modes of operation
 - ZiModem (default)<br>
   Acts as a modem, receives characters from the C64 or - if connected to a BBS bidirectional passes through traffic.
-ASCII/PETSCII translation is provided, where needed
+ASCII/PETSCII translation is provided, where needed.
 - CoProcesser<br>
   Mostly testfunctions are implemented.
-Noticably a *mandelbrot set* zoomer has been added, to visualize GFX using the CoProcessor
+Noticably a *mandelbrot set* zoomer has been added, to visualize GFX using the CoProcessor.
+  Commands are sent from the C64 using 4 byte strings and arguments, where needed.
 - IRC<br>
-  Manages the connection and ASCII/PETSCII conversion to some IRC server
+  Manages the connection and ASCII/PETSCII conversion to some IRC server.
+Initiated by co-processor command "IRC_".

+### Bugs / Missing Features
+- IRC not as flexible as needed